 their package for a complete estate plan is not markedly different to a professional estate planning lawyer.
 In fact, their price for a Will

 is exactly the same as a widely advertised legal company operating out of Walmart stores.
-However, they do claim to offer unlimited updates

 The most affordable service is LegalWills.ca, coming in at almost half the price of the next cheapest service provider (putting LawDepot aside